This blog may contain affiliate links. Read our disclosure policy for more info.

 Hot Tip: Because the Train Wreck is located so close to Whistler, you can always skip this stop on your road trip and come back another day from Whistler.

 You made it!
 Whistler.
 It’s an awesome city, no matter what season you go in.
 Obviously, Whistler is known as a world-class ski and snowboard destination, but there is so much more to do in Whistler than just that.
-Some highlights include:
+Whether you take in one of these amazing Whistler tours, hop on an ATV, or decide to explore on your own, some highlights include:

 - Take the Peak 2 Peak Gondola.
 This gondola is the longest in the world and takes you between Whistler and Blackcomb’s peaks.
-Seriously epic views.
+The ride offers some seriously epic views of both mountains and the valley below!

 - Eat, drink, repeat.
 There are tons of great bars and restaurants to check out in Whistler Village!
 Be sure to pamper yourself and visit some of the fine dining options (perfect for couples visiting Whistler and those on a honeymoon!)
 There are also some beautiful coffee shops in Whistler worth checking out.